mishaturnbull/EmailGUI/docs/configuration.md

 The opposite of MT-NONE, which sends all emails in 1 thread:  MT-ULIM sends 1 email per thread.
 In as many threads as there are emails to send.

 I do not recommend using this mode for quantities above 100 emails, as I have found it to quickly hog system resources.
 However, for smaller quantities, it can be quite fast.

+### Auto Selection

+There is a feature that allows for the program to best determine the multithreading and connection mode settings that are most likely to succeed for the desired amount of emails given.
+This feature is located under the `Email` tab -> `Auto-select Threading`.
+It adjusts the settings automatically.

 ## Connection Controls